espressif/esp-sr/docs/en/flash_model/README.rst

     ESP32-S3:

-    -  Load directly from SIP Flash File System (SPIFFS)
+    -  Load directly from SIP Flash File System (flash)
     -  Load from external SD card

     So that on ESP32-S3 you can: